 Knowing When Concern Becomes Necessary?

+Not every visible vein is a problem.
+But when veins come with aching, heaviness, swelling, or changes in skin color, it’s often worth checking in with a vein specialist to see if there are underlying circulation issues.
 At CURA Medical Group, vein specialists assess whether these signs fall within normal variation or suggest venous insufficiency.
 The focus is on understanding what’s happening beneath the surface and determining whether further evaluation is warranted.